gfoidl/CairoSharp/native/ReadMe.md

 _cairo_ must be [installed](https://www.cairographics.org/download/), and as I don't have any experience with Macs I don't know if stubs are needed or not.
 If you know more, please file and issue or create a PR, that adds these stubs, etc.

-## librsvg

-For `win-x64` there's a pre-built (downloaded) `librsvg`.
-The build over there with meson is too cumbersome for me, and the dependencies are a fucking nightmare.